-As a patient at Cedars-Sinai, you will have access to the latest clinical trials and research for esophageal conditions.
-Backed by a respected team of specialists and researchers, our clinical trials aim to further the advancement of diagnosing and treating your esophageal condition.
+As a patient at Cedars-Sinai, you will have access to the latest clinical trials and research for pulmonary hypertension.
+Backed by a respected team of specialists and researchers, our clinical trials aim to further the advancement of diagnosing and treating your condition.

 Questions?
 See the Clinical Trials FAQs.

 Idiopathic, heritable, connective tissue disease-associated and HIV-associated pulmonary arterial hypertension

 - Confirmed clinical diagnosis of IPAH, HPAH, PAH-CTD, PAH-HIV

 - NYHA Functional Class: II or III

 - 18-75 years old